microsoft/azuredevopslabs/labs/tfs/smartword4tfs/readme.md

 ## Pre-requisites

 In order to complete this lab, you will need SmartWord4TFS,
-    inteGREAT4TFS and a Visual Studio 2017 virtual machine provided by Microsoft.
+    inteGREAT4TFS and the Visual Studio ALM Virtual Machine 2017  provided by Microsoft.
 For more information about the Modern Requirements Suite4TFS products, please visit [this
     URL](http://www.modernrequirements.com/).
 The information about